node-ts/bus/README.md

 For example consider an online hotel booking message based system:

-- A `command` like `ReserveRoom` is sent when a new reservation is made
+- A `command` like `ReserveRoom` is sent when a customer wants to reserve a room
 - Upon processing this `command`, a `RoomReserved` event is published
 - Whenever a `RoomReserved` `event` is received, a `SendEmailToHotel` `command` is sent